Table of Contents

 Nested loops exist inside the host fluid file.
 Separate fluid files are not created for each of the components nested inside a loop.

-Preview Users Only
+Enabled Users Only

 The user can click the link to access a read-only version of the content in a browser.
 The good news is that changes made by other users continue to synchronize to the browser to allow the user to see updates and who’s making the changes (Figure 7).